AlexeyALeonov/get-pieces-timeout/README.md

-# get-pieces-timeout
+# Get-PiecesTimeout.ps1

-This script allows to get pieces download/upload report based on the logs from the storagenode.
+This script allows you to get pieces download/upload report based on the logs from the storagenode.

 ## Configure PowerShell execution policy
 In the elevated PowerShell